Chandani-Sharma/Machine-Learning/README.md

-This GitHub repository contains the code and documentation of following Machine Learning Project:
+This GitHub repository contains the code and documentation of following Machine Learning Projects:

 1. Appliance Energy Prediction:

 The goal of this project is to accurately predict energy consumption for various household appliances.
 The project utilizes the 5 algorithms to analyze a provided dataset.

 Key Findings: